-In March 2022 the UK Government cohosted the Global Pandemic Preparedness Summit that focused on cutting down the development time for new vaccines to 100 days.47 UNICEF UK welcomed the UK Government's commitment to expanding vaccine development and geographic manufacturing capacity.
+A girl in Mauritania protects herself from malaria with a treated mosquito net.
+In 2020, UNICEF and partners provided more than 1.6 million nets for Mauritania.
+In March 2022 the UK Government cohosted the Global Pandemic Preparedness Summit that focused on cutting down the development time for new vaccines to 100 days.
+UNICEF UK welcomed the UK Government's commitment to expanding vaccine development and geographic manufacturing capacity.
 The commitment represents an important stepping-stone to rapidly developing new vaccines to respond to future pandemics and could, in turn, lead to more countries being able to manufacture lifesaving vaccines for children

-Developments in vaccine science point to a positive future for malaria control, with the widescale use of the RTS,S/AS01 (RTS,S) vaccine in Sub-Saharan Africa and other regions of the world being recommended by the WHO.48 Additionally, a different vaccine candidate developed by Oxford University has shown 77% efficacy in Phase 2 trials in 2021, becoming the first vaccine candidate to reach the WHO target of 75% efficacy.49 The rollout of RTS,S and the emergence of new malaria vaccine candidates has the potential to drastically reduce the number of child deaths provided that vaccination systems are strong enough to deliver.
+Developments in vaccine science point to a positive future for malaria control, with the widescale use of the RTS,S/AS01 (RTS,S) vaccine in Sub-Saharan Africa and other regions of the world being recommended by the WHO.
+Additionally, a different vaccine candidate developed by Oxford University has shown 77% efficacy in Phase 2 trials in 2021, becoming the first vaccine candidate to reach the WHO target of 75% efficacy.
+The rollout of RTS,S and the emergence of new malaria vaccine candidates has the potential to drastically reduce the number of child deaths provided that vaccination systems are strong enough to deliver.